Where Are Label Files Stored Within BarTender Cloud?

-Where are the files stored in the Cloud?
+Where are the files stored in the cloud?
 What is the storage structure?

 - BarTender Cloud

-- Automation subscriptions
+- Automation subscription

-A modified version of Librarian handles all the file storage on the Cloud.
+A modified version of Librarian handles all the file storage on the cloud.
 Each tenant space has its own Librarian space, and the size is determined by the subscription.

-Librarian Space can be broken up into two main spaces:
+Librarian space can be broken up into two main spaces:

-- Main - what is visible to the user and seen in the File Manager
+- Main - what is visible to the user and seen in the file manager

 - $temp - temporary storage, invisible, and generally used by the REST API (usually the Action API)